vatsa2005/xo/README.md

 ### Prerequisites:

-Node.js and npm (or yarn) installed on your system.
+Node.js and npm (or yarn) are installed on your system.

 ### Clone this repository: